emilyeserven/emilyeserven.github.io/_drafts/photography.md

 * auxilliary hobbies help for sure
 * learn about composition, layout, color, etc.
 * faster to pick up than drawing but still a great medium
+* gives you a chance to think differently

+* capture moments
+* capture details

+* privacy

+* favorite locations